-The present study was designed to evaluate the effect on various haematological and biochemical parameters following administration of ketamine anaesthesia along with glycopyrrolate-diazepam, glycopyrrolate-butorphanol and glycopyrrolate-xylazine as preanaesthetics in buffalo calves.
-Eighteen male buffalo calves were taken for the study and divided into three groups (A, B and C) with six animals in each.
-Ten minutes prior to the anaesthetic administration, all the buffalo calves were administrated glycopyrrolate @ 0.01 mg kg b.wt. intramuscularly.
-The animals of group A, B and C were premedicated intravenously with diazepam @ 0.5 mg kg b.wt., butorphanol @ 0.075 mg kg b.wt. and xylazine @ 0.16 mg kg b.wt. respectively.
-General anaesthesia was induced with ketamine @ 4 mg kg b.wt. intravenously.
-Haematological parameters viz.
-Hb, PCV, TEC, TLC and DLC and biochemical parameters viz. serum glucose, serum total protein, serum urea nitrogen and serum creatinine were estimated before sedation (0) and at 30, 60,120 min. and 6 hrs post ketamine anaesthesia.
+This study was designed to evaluate the effect on various haematological and biochemical parameters following administration of ketamine anaesthesia along with glycopyrrolate-diazepam, glycopyrrolate-butorphanol and glycopyrrolate-xylazine as preanaesthetics in buffalo 50 calves.
+Eighteen male surti or murrah or which breed, mention the breed??? buffalo calves were selected for the study and six calves were housed in a shed with two replications and marked A, B and C. , All the calves were administrated glycopyrrolate @ 0.01 mg/ kg bodyweight through intramuscular route prior to anaesthetic administration .
+Then the calves in all group A, B and C were administered diazepam @ 0.5 mg/kg body weight, butorphanol @ 0.075 mg/kg body weight and xylazine @ 0.16 mg/kg body weight respectively through intravenous route.
+Further, General anaesthesia was induced with ketamine @ 4 mg/kg bodyweightintravenously.
+Haematological parameters such as Hb, PCV, TEC, TLC and DLC and biochemical parameters such as serum glucose, serum total protein, serum urea nitrogen and serum creatinine were also estimated before sedation (0) at 30, 60,120 minute. and 6 hours post ketamine anaesthesia.
 Haematological studies revealed a non-significant decrease in Hb, PCV, TEC TLC and DLC following ketamine anaesthesia in all the groups.
 Hyperglycemia was noted in animals of all the groups after ketamine anaesthesia.
 Other biochemical parameters like serum total protein, serum urea nitrogen, and serum creatinine values showed non-significant changes at various time intervals but remained within normal physiological range.
 Therefore, it can be concluded that glycopyrrolate-diazepam-ketamine,glycopyrrolate-butorphanol-ketamine and glycopyrrolate-xylazine-ketamine combinations does not produce any deleterious effect on vital organs and changes remained within physiological limits, thus ketamine can be safely and effectively used as induction agent in buffalo calves for general anaesthesia.

 Keywords: Buffalo, Butorphanol, Diazepam, Glycopyrrolate, Ketamine, Xylazine